top of page

 5. What are the main themes that you explore in the book?

 I explore how the Bible empowers all people to follow their call and use their gifts, regardless of gender.
 Mary’s song of praise prophesies that Jesus will lift up the lowly and pull down the powerful.
 The church today has done just the reverse, platforming the powerful, silencing the lowly and separating people based on gender or race.
-Patriarchal ideas promote women being there to be used, to serve men, to be silent and submit to mistreatment.
+Patriarchal ideas promote women being there to be used, to serve men, to be silent and to submit to mistreatment.
 Authoritarian hierarchies of control have borne the fruit of harm and abuse.
 My novel puts readers in the sandals of the women, experiencing and overcoming inequality, abuse, and racism.

 6. Why did you choose to develop these particular women of the Bible?